 The 3C+544

-with pouch and brush - $73.00
+with pouch - $78.00

 Similar in design to the Opera 545 but effectivly slightly shallower due to more cup/backbore separation (longer cylinder) with much less weighting, a different backbore configuration and a slightly different rim geometry.
 These design features tend to produce a little brighter sound than the Opera 545, but without the edge and cutting power of the Lead 342.
 Slotting is also a little less for more overall, non-specialized performance requirements.
 They also incorporate the intonation and ease of playing frequently associated with a 3C.
 But this is a 3C "plus".
 The plus means easier high-register, more endurance and several additional semitones of high range.
 Like the other Asymmetrics, the throat is open (.150") for a bigger sound, but not to the point of adversely affecting endurance or intonation.
 And, the cup and backbore have been balanced.
 Definitely the mouthpiece of choice for players requiring a mouthpiece for more all around application, and light years ahead of the competition.
 Band directors, start your students on Asymmetric "3C+544"s to avoid the unnecessary handicaps of poor range and endurance.
 And, switch your more advanced players to Asymmetric "Lead 342"s and have a powerhouse trumpet section in a few months!!